How to get your license: Collection agencies

 - Clarifies that licensees are prohibited from engaging in the unauthorized practice of law.
 This means that lawyers can practice law and also hold a collection agency license.

-To get a license:
+To get a license you must:

 - Get a trust account.